Optimize Your Etsy Listings: Photos, Descriptions, and Attributes That Sell

 Technical Requirements

 Consistency across your shop matters too.
-If every listing uses a slightly different background, angle, and lighting style, your shop page looks chaotic.
-Pick a look and stick with it.
-White background, natural wood surface, colored backdrop — whatever fits your brand.
-Just be consistent.
+If every listing uses a different background, angle, and lighting style, your shop page looks chaotic.
+Pick a look — white background, natural wood, colored backdrop — and stick with it.

 The Video Slot

-Etsy allows one video per listing, 5-15 seconds, silent (no audio playback), up to 100MB.
+Etsy allows one video per listing, 5-15 seconds, silent, up to 100MB.
 These auto-play on mobile, which means your listing literally moves while everything else sits static.
 It's an unfair advantage that most sellers ignore.

-Since nearly half of Etsy's sales happen through mobile, and video listings get priority in mobile search feeds, adding a video is one of the highest-ROI optimizations available.
-Record one on your phone.
+Keep it simple: slow rotation, hands holding the item to show scale, or the product in use.
+Since roughly half of Etsy's sales happen on mobile, and video listings get priority in mobile search feeds, a 10-second clip shot on your phone is one of the highest-ROI optimizations available.
+Record one.
 It takes two minutes.

 Descriptions That Convert

-Etsy's algorithm now reads your descriptions for keyword relevance, but mostly just the first few sentences.
-Beyond SEO, your description serves one purpose: answer every question a buyer might have so they feel confident clicking "Add to Cart" instead of messaging you or, worse, bouncing to another shop.
+Etsy's algorithm now reads your descriptions for keyword relevance — mostly just the first few sentences.
+But beyond SEO, your description serves one purpose: answer every question a buyer might have so they feel confident clicking "Add to Cart" instead of bouncing to another shop.

 The First 160 Characters

-Etsy shows the first 160 characters of your description on listing cards in some views and in Google previews.
+Etsy shows the first 160 characters of your description on listing cards and in Google previews.
 This is your elevator pitch.
-Lead with what the product IS and why it matters.
+Lead with what the product IS and its key specs.

 The first one wastes 160 characters saying nothing.
 The second one tells the buyer everything they need in one breath.
 Save the personality for your shop bio.
 Descriptions are for information.